Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 The benefits could outweigh the risks if managed correctly."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+If we don't, we risk repeating the mistakes of the past, and I refuse to let that happen."

 ### Scene 2: Finding Common Ground with Cipher
 *Setting: A strategy meeting where Isabella and Cipher are discussing the future of AI in economic frameworks.*